AnkurTambe/FoodApp/README.md

 11. Ensure the mobile, that has the app installed, and the PC, that has the local server setup, are connected to the same WIFI.
 12. If you are opening the app for the first time on a specific mobile device, there will be a prompt asking you for the IPv4 Address of the WLAN connected to the WAMP server.
 13. IPv4 Address of the WLAN can be obtained by using the command 'ipconfig' in the CMD.
-14. The prompt will come on automatically while logging in and signing up.
+14. The prompt will come on automatically after the splash screen.
 And you can manually call the prompt by using various 'Change IP' buttons present in the app.
 15. Ensure you give proper IPv4 Address, otherwise the app will not be able to properly contact server and will give you error.
 16. Now, you can launch the app, and see its execution.